Growlanser II: The Sense of Justice

-Growlanser II: The Sense of Justice is the second game of the Growlanser series developed by Career Soft.
-It is the first game of the series to be a Tactical role-playing game, and carries on notable features from the first game such as branching storyline points and multiple endings.
-Due to the nature of these endings dealing with pairing up different characters, the series is often likened to the dating sim genre.
+Growlanser II: The Sense of Justice is the second game of the Growlanser series of video games developed by Career Soft.
+It is the first game of the series to be a tactical role-playing game, but maintains several features from the first game, such as branching storylines and multiple endings.
+The series is often likened to the dating sim genre, as the player character will often be paired with a single NPC.
 As a direct sequel to the first Growlanser, nearly all of the characters seen in the first game make a returning appearance as both playable and non-playable characters.

-On December 7, 2004, Growlanser II, along with Growlanser III: The Dual Darkness, was released under a single title in North America, titled Growlanser Generations.
+Growlanser II, along with Growlanser III: The Dual Darkness, were released under a single title in North America, titled Growlanser Generations in December 2004.
+Growlanser II and III were originally planned for separate American releases by publisher Working Designs, but due to opposition from Sony, Working Designs was forced to release both games together.
+Working Designs opted to add an Auto-Battle feature to both games, as well as enhanced voice acting options, such as the ability to switch voice acting on or off for specific characters.
+Each game also had a newly added gallery of artwork, vocal outtakes (a staple of Working Designs titles), and music available upon completion.